dbpedia/databus/docs/model.md

 			* [Version](/docs/version.md)
 				* [Distribution](/docs/distribution.md)

-Thus, the identifiers of your metadata entries on the Databus are a composite of
+Thus, the identifiers of your metadata entries on the Databus are a composite of two or more of the following:

 1. The Databus **base URI** *(e.g. https://databus.dbpedia.org)*
 2. Your **account name** for that Databus *(e.g. janfo)*